shikhar-srivastava/MachineLearningIITKGP/README.md

 ## Servlet Compilation

- Shutdown the server if running by running this in your command prompt:
+ Shutdown the server if running by executing this in your command prompt:
  ```sh
  %CATALINA_HOME%/bin/shutdown
  ```